Blog/Portal for Smart FACTORY | CITY | XR | METAVERSE | AI (AI) | DIGITIZATION | SOLAR | Industry Influencer (II)

 Because Media Markt had completely overlooked the fact that with the Internet and e-commerce something new was emerging on the market that was faster and more efficient than its previous efforts.
 The former online bookseller Amazon started in 1994 and showed how it works.

-Another prime example of presumptuousness when it comes to speed and flexibility: “We shouldn’t worry.
-In terms of both quality and price, digital photography will not be in direct competition with classic photography for at least ten or twenty years.”
-9 years after this statement, AGFA became insolvent in 2005.
-Only the brand name still lives on.
+Another prime example of the measurement when it comes to speed and flexibility: “We shouldn't worry.
+Digital photography is not in direct competition for classic at least ten or twenty years. ” 9 years after this statement, Agfa 2005 is insolvent.
+Only the brand name lives on.

 Analysts now see Amazon already having a market share of 68% in the German e-commerce market.
 Ascending trend.